Raymond W. Goldsmith

-The books by Goldsmith are a good place to look for American data on national income flows before 1929, stocks of tangible assets before 1925, and on financial assets and liabilities before 1945.
-His method for estimating Roman GDP from meager ancient evidence provided the basis for subsequent attempts by economic historians such as Angus Maddison, Peter Temin and others.
+Goldsmith's books provide a rich stock of American economic data: national income flows before 1929; stocks of tangible assets before 1925; and, financial assets and liabilities before 1945.

+His method of estimating Roman GDP from meager ancient evidence provided the basis for subsequent attempts by economic historians including Angus Maddison, Peter Temin and others.

 His wife, Selma Fine Goldsmith, was also a noted economic statistician.
+He died in Hamden, Connecticut in 1988.